kubevela/kubevela/docs/en/end-user/cloud-resources.md

 ![](../resources/crossplane-visit-application.jpg)

-## Provisioning and consuming cloud resource in a single application v2 (two cloud resources)
+## Provision and consume cloud resource in a single application v2 (two cloud resources)

 Based on the section `Provisioning and consuming cloud resource in a single application v1 (one cloud resource)`,